 They’re from the book, Sticky, Chewy, Messy, Gooey Treats for Kids by Jill O’Connor and just as good as their name states.
 Jill sent me and my niece a copy of her book as a little thank you for a post I did inspired by her Cheesecake Pops.
+We had a hard time deciding which recipe to try first, but we kept coming back to these pudding cups.
+They were really fun to make and even more fun to eat.
+You’ll see what I mean in a minute.
+From separating the egg yolks, to the measuring and mixing.
 New york cheesecake.
 New Yorkers have a reputation for being pushy and over-the-top — these are things you learn when you leave the city for a weekend, and a ticketing agent at the airport in Tulsa, for example, informs you that you’re so much more polite than she thought a New Yorker would be.

-From a jar.
-Or butterscotch chips.
-From a bag.
-Sorta like those sandwich recipes that tell you to get out two slices of bread and some deli meats (um, thanks?)
+For crust: Preheat oven to 350°F. Ridiculously easy butterscotch sauce.
 Lighter, airy pound cake.
 Old-school pound cakes come with their own easily-remembered formula (a pound of butter to a pound of sugar, eggs and flour) with leavening only coming from the air one whips into the batter.